Conjectured Exact Percolation Thresholds of the Fortuin-Kasteleyn Cluster for the +-J Ising Spin Glass Model: Results

 \section{Results}

-We show the present results by applying the conjectured exact equations obtained in \S\ref{sec:3}, i.e., Eqs.~(\ref{eq:TD-conjecture}) and (\ref{eq:p-conjecture}), to several lattices.
+We show the present results by applying the conjectured exact equations obtained in \S\ref{sec:3}, i.e., Eqs.~(\ref{eq:TFK-conjecture}) and (\ref{eq:p-conjecture}), to several lattices.
 The present results are obtained as locations of points on the Nishimori line.

 For the Bethe lattice, the threshold fraction $P_C$ of the random bond percolation problem is obtained as $P_C = 1 / (z - 1)$ \cite{SA}, where $z$ is the coordination number.
-By using Eqs.~(\ref{eq:TD-conjecture}) and (\ref{eq:p-conjecture}), we obtain
+By using Eqs.~(\ref{eq:TFK-conjecture}) and (\ref{eq:p-conjecture}), we obtain

-This is the result for the Bethe lattice. $T_D$ agrees with the ferromagnetic transition temperature for the pure system, $T_C$ \cite{B}.
+This is the result for the Bethe lattice. $T_{FK}$ agrees with the ferromagnetic transition temperature for the pure system, $T_C$ \cite{B}.
 When $z = N - 1$ and $J \to J / \sqrt{N}$, this model becomes the infinite-range model.
-Then, in the thermodynamic limit, we obtain $T_D \to \infty$ and $p_{_D} \to 1 / 2$ when $J / k_B = 1$.
-This result for the infinite-range model agrees with the previous results in Refs.~\citen{D, CA}.
+Then, in the thermodynamic limit, we obtain $T_{FK} \to \infty$ and $p_{_{FK}} \to 1 / 2$ when $J / k_B = 1$.
+This result for the infinite-range model agrees with $T_{FK}$ of the previous result in Ref.\cite{MNS} and $T_D$ of the previous results in Refs.\cite{D, CA}.

 For the square lattice, the threshold fraction of the random bond percolation problem is obtained as $1 / 2$ \cite{K}.
-By using Eqs.~(\ref{eq:TD-conjecture}) and (\ref{eq:p-conjecture}), we obtain
+By using Eqs.~(\ref{eq:TFK-conjecture}) and (\ref{eq:p-conjecture}), we obtain